Frequently Asked Questions

 We also offer private lessons.
 These last about 1 hour and cost 700 baht.

 For intermediate and advanced students who want to learn to hold the pads, we also offer a Muay Thai Pad Holding Course.
-It is 10 private lessons with at last 2 teachers.
+It consists of 10 private lessons with at last 2 teachers.
 The course costs 10,000 Baht.

 Can you pick me up at the airport?

 Yes, we can pick you up in Phuket airport.
-The ride to the camp takes about 1 hour and costs 1,200 Baht (or 1,500 Baht for late night flight arrivals).
-To organize your airport transfer please email your flight itinerary to: email@example.com
+The ride to the camp takes about 1 hour and costs 1,200 Baht.
+For three or more people in a group we pick you up in a minivan which costs 1,500baht.
+To organize your airport transfer please email your flight itinerary to: firstname.lastname@example.org

 When is the best time to visit?

 We are open year-round.
-The high season months are October to May.
+The high season runs from mid October to May.
 This is when the weather is sunniest.
 It tends to rain more during the low season, from June to September.